Tye-Buckingham/MComp-Lawn-Mower_Mapping/README.md

  deemed off course.
 These points can be read, graphed and animated by `testing.py` by simply running it.

+# Changelog

+  * 19/02/2023: Updated the removal of the intermittent points method to include handling a change in direction.
+This reduces the amount of uncovered areas around corners and edges - see images 4 and 5 in the examples section.
+The inner perimeter has been moved slightly further in to prevent the robot not being able to get to points in the corner, this will be fixed in the LiDAR methods.

 # Examples

 	These examples can be found in larger verisions within './Images'